Michal-Atlas/DawnStorm/dawnstorm.md

 Advanced professions will list many prerequisites, however they are usually significantly more powerful.
 These prerequisites are usually in \[\] square brackets behind the Profession name.
-A number followed by Professions, means that many `Ranks` divided among them.
+A number followed by Professions, means that many `Ranks` divided among them, with at least 1 in each.
 Some classes have other steps you must take to acquire them, these are listed under `Rite` in the description of the `Profession`.

 **Skills** - The profession will list some things that it includes and thus gives bonuses for.